enweiner98/Spatialandtemporaleffectsofwildfire/README.md

   2. Center and scale covariates for spatial and temporal models +
   3. Create "covariate frames" ("covFrames") for use in occupancy models (later referenced in species-specific .R files)
   4. Perform a correlation analysis
-> **Run lines 4-210** to: Import covariate data, scale and center covariates, and build covariate frames
-> **Run lines 214-278** to: Build and view correlation matrices and plots for continuous temporal and spatial covariates
+To import covariate data, scale and center covariates, and build covariate frames, **run lines 4-210** To build and view correlation matrices and plots for continuous temporal and spatial covariates, **run lines 214-278**

 MODELING OCCUPANCY FOR EACH TARGET SPECIES
 > From working directory, open **'coyote_final.R'** file, which contains code to: